Mitrichius/hugo-theme-anubis/README.md

 ## Contributing

-If you find a bug or have an idea for a feature, feel free to write an [issue](https://github.com/mitrichius/hugo-theme-anubis/issues).
+If you find a bug or have an idea for a feature, feel free to write an [issue](https://github.com/mitrichius/hugo-theme-anubis/issues) or make a PR.

 ## TODO
 See [issues](https://github.com/mitrichius/hugo-theme-anubis/issues).